 Two other interesting facts to emerge from this time.
 First of all, Swansea was also the first town in Britain to have its own telephone exchange.
 Also, Alfred Bird invented Birds Custard Powder in his chemist’s shop in Port Tennant Road.

 Cottages in Wales

 Swansea is Wales’a second city but it has more FIRSTS than amy other city in Wales.

 Apart from the prominent firsts detailed above it houses the oldest and the youngest museum in Wales.
 It has the largest indoor market in Wales.
 It is the home of Wales’s talent building.
 It’s where Sir Garry Sobers hit his famous six sixes from one over.
-Finally it is home too Wales’s only premiership football club – The Swans.
+Finally, you can read more about Swansea in our posts Swansea Jack and Culture and Entertainment.

 If you are visiting Swansea our Gower Beach Guide App onto your mobile phone before you leave home.